alphagov/paas-developer-docs/docs/managing_apps/scaling.md

 from the command line.

-If you are anticipating a spike in demand for a service hosted on the Government PaaS, please contact us well in advance at <gov-uk-paas-support@digital.cabinet-office.gov.uk>.
+If you are anticipating a spike in demand for a service hosted on the Government PaaS, please contact us well in advance at [gov-uk-paas-support@digital.cabinet-office.gov.uk](mailto:gov-uk-paas-support@digital.cabinet-office.gov.uk).

 ##Increasing instances